-It is more than obvious that the domain name at issue is identical, or - at least - confusingly similar, to the Complainant's trademarks "INTESA".
-As a matter of fact, the aforesaid domain name exactly reproduces the well-known trademark "INTESA", with the addition of the English geographical descriptive term "TURKEY" as second word of the disputed domain name.
+It is more than obvious that the domain name at issue is identical, or - at least - confusingly similar, to the abovementioned trademarks.
+In particular, the domain name at issue exactly reproduces the trademark "MOONEY", with the mere addition of the Italian word "ASSICURAZIONI" (meaning "insurances") and of the term "SISAL", with obvious reference to the Complainant's trademarks "SISALPAY" and to payment services offered by Mooney S.p.A., for which the above-mentioned trademarks have been registered and are used.

-The domain name at stake does not correspond to the name of the Respondent and the Respondent is not commonly known as "INTESATURKEY".
-Had the Respondent wanted to present a bona fide criticism site then it would have been well advised to have included some negative modifier in its domain name and to have restricted itself to objective and reasoned criticism on its website.
 Reference is made also to: CAC case N° 101036, Boehringer Ingelheim Pharma GmbH & Co.
-KG vs. SKYRXSHOP - dulcolax.xyz and WIPO Case no. D2014-0306 Boehringer Ingelheim Pharma GmbH & Co.
+KG vs. SKYRXSHOP - <dulcolax.xyz> and WIPO Case no. D2014-0306 Boehringer Ingelheim Pharma GmbH & Co.
 KG v.
-Klinik Sari Padma, BAKTI HUSADA.
+Klinik Sari Padma, BAKTI

+HUSADA.